Savings: what to do with them?

 November 2024 by Mario Pires

-Setting aside an amount that can help achieve future goals and respond to unforeseen events is, for many, a comfortable idea, but saving can and should be more than creating a reserve and keeping money idle.
+Putting aside money that can help you achieve future goals and respond to unforeseen events is a comfortable idea for many, but saving can and should be more than creating a reserve and keeping money idle.

-Depositing it in a term account is perhaps the most obvious option, but since interest rates vary depending on central bank policy, a return that may seem attractive will probably not last for many months.
+Depositing it in a term account is perhaps the most obvious option, but since interest rates fluctuate depending on central bank policy, a return that may seem attractive is unlikely to last for many months.
 What’s more, the interest you will receive will hardly compensate for inflation.
 So instead of sitting idle, this money is losing its value.

-Increasing the value of savings will always be the objective and the first rule to achieve this is related to the old saying “don't put all your eggs in one basket”.
+Increasing the value of your savings will always be the goal and the first rule for achieving this is related to the old saying “don't put all your eggs in one basket”.

-Not putting all your savings into a single application is a key concept – of risk and return diversification – but it is only the first one to consider.
-It is also important to consider how to divide the saved capital and what level of risk each person is willing to assume in relation to the amounts intended to meet the different objectives throughout life – current ones, those defined for the coming years and those that may arise in the more distant future.
+Not putting all your savings into a single investment is a key concept - diversifying risk and return - but it's only the first to consider.
+It's also important to consider how to divide up the capital saved and what level of risk each person is willing to take in relation to the amounts they want to achieve in order to meet the different objectives throughout their lives - current goals, those set for the next few years, and those that may arise in the more distant future.

-Excessive risk can lead to capital losses, but the opposite can be equally unfavorable, particularly in periods when inflation persists and protecting the real value of money requires greater proactivity.
+Excess risk can lead to capital losses, but the opposite can be equally unfavorable, particularly in periods of higher inflation when protecting the real value of money requires greater proactivity.

 Three baskets, three horizons of savings and investment